 The history of the Ryder Cup

-Named after a man who made his fortune selling seeds almost a hundred years ago, the Ryder Cup is now golf’s most eagerly awaited event, consistently delivering iconic moments.
+Named after a man who made his fortune selling seeds one hundred years ago, the Ryder Cup is now golf’s most eagerly awaited event, consistently delivering iconic moments.
 We take a look back through its history and remember some of its greatest hits...

 A ‘lost’ Ryder Cup was played in 1926.
-An American team led by Walter Hagen took on Ted Ray’s Great Britain on the West Course, taking a 13.5-1.5 drubbing.
-However, the trophy was never presented and so it has been stripped from the official record books – Ryder decided, in light of the American’s inability to field their best side due to the Great Strike, that the trophy be withheld.
+An American team led by Walter Hagen took on Ted Ray’s Great Britain on Wentworth’s West Course, taking a 13½-1½ drubbing.
+However, the trophy was never presented, and so it has been stripped from the official record books – Ryder decided, in light of the Americans’ inability to field their best side due to the Great Strike, that the trophy be withheld.

 Walter Hagen and Gene Sarazen

 The Americans won the first event.
-At the Worcester Country Club in 1927, the Ryder Cup officially got underway, the USA team winning 9.5-2.5.
-Again, Ted Ray and Walter Hagen were captains, but unfortunately Ryder couldn’t be there in person.
-After a six-day sea crossing the British players lost 3-1 in the Friday foursomes before a Saturday capitulation in the singles, falling 6.5-1.5.
+At the Worcester Country Club in 1927, the Ryder Cup officially got underway, the USA team winning 9½-2½.
+Again, Ted Ray and Walter Hagen were captains, but unfortunately, Ryder couldn’t be there in person.
+After a six-day sea crossing, the British players lost 3-1 in the Friday foursomes before a Saturday capitulation in the singles, falling 6½-1½.

 George Duncan accepts The 1929 Ryder Cup from Sam Ryder

 The US won on British soil for the first time in 1937.
-At Southport and Ainsdale Golf Club the US defeated Great Britain 8-4, Walter Hagen the US non-playing captain.
-Winning all four of the final four matches, the US stormed ahead to take victory, setting themselves up for half a decade of domination.
+At Southport and Ainsdale Golf Club, the US defeated Great Britain 8-4, with Walter Hagen as the US non-playing captain.
+Winning all four of the final four matches, the US stormed ahead to take victory, setting itself up for half a decade of domination.

 America dominated for 50 years.
-From 1935 the US won seven in a row, interrupted only by GB’s 7 ½ - 4 ½ victory at Lindrick in 1957.
+From 1935, the US won seven in a row, interrupted only by GB’s 7½ - 4½ victory at Lindrick in 1957.
 But after that British team could not buy a victory.
-Some of the greatest names in golf history, the likes of Arnold Palmer, Ben Hogan and Jack Nicklaus guided the US to 12 victories and a tie, recording the largest victory in history in 1967 by 23.5-8.5.
-With this dominance, the competitions future was under question.
+Some of the greatest names in golf history, the likes of Arnold Palmer, Ben Hogan and Jack Nicklaus, guided the US to 12 victories and a tie, recording the largest victory in history in 1967 by 23½-8½.
+With this dominance, the competition's future was under question.

 Nick Faldo at Lytham St Annes Golf Club, The 1977 Ryder Cup

 The Belfry has hosted the most Ryder Cups.
 Four to be exact.
-The first was 1985, the venue that changed the course of the competition, and was also the host for the following two in Europe; the first of those was tied, the latter was won by the US.
+The first, in 1985, marked a turning point in the competition’s history.
+It remained the European host for the next two editions: a tie followed by a U.S. victory.
 A fourth in 2002 made it the only venue to have hosted four times.

 Paul McGinley’s winning putt at the Belfry in 2002